ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-AT.md

 **My service sends global events which are not tied to any region.
 What can I do?**

-For now, global events are being stored in Dallas by convention.
+For now, global events are being stored in `eu-de` (Frankfurt) by convention.
+(Formerly in Dallas, but this is changing.)
 We will address this in a better way in the future.

-For now, store events in Dallas as explained above, but in `logSourceCRN` set the `location` segment to `global` instead of `us-south`.
+For now, store events in `eu-de` by using an STSender/ATSender in Fankfurt, but in `logSourceCRN` set the `location` segment to `global` instead of `us-south`.
 This will indicate to the customers that it is a global event.
 Furthermore, this field maybe used in the future to trigger special handling of global events.

 ### Writing to Log Files from Pods
 {: #pods}